arielherself/espresso/README.md

 <strong>Taiwan</strong>’s foreign minister warned that China was using [military drills](https://te.arielherself.xyz/china/2022/08/04/china-sends-missiles-flying-over-taiwan) around the island “to prepare for the invasion of Taiwan”.
 Speaking at a press conference on Tuesday Joseph Wu said that regular exercises could be used as an “attempt to wreck the long-term status quo”, but that Taiwan would not be intimidated.
 On Tuesday Taiwan conducted its own defensive drills.

+<strong>Coinbase</strong>, the largest cryptocurrency exchange based in America, on Tuesday posted a $1.1bn loss for the second quarter.
+Last year, during the sector’s boom times, Coinbase reported a second-quarter net profit of $1.6bn.
+The firm’s slide offers yet more evidence of crypto’s [recent implosion](https://te.arielherself.xyz/finance-and-economics/2022/06/23/three-mechanisms-for-crypto-contagion).
+Its shares fell by roughly 4% in after-hours trading.

+Listen to an abridged version of the subscriber-only briefing.

 President Joe Biden signed documents acknowledging America’s desire to expand <strong>NATO</strong> by admitting <strong>Finland</strong> and <strong>Sweden</strong>.
 The two Nordic countries need members’ unanimous support in order to join [the military alliance](https://te.arielherself.xyz/europe/2022/06/26/nato-holds-its-most-important-summit-for-decades).
 NATO has 30 members, and more than 20 have already signed on to the expansion.
 Finland and Sweden [applied for membership](https://te.arielherself.xyz/leaders/2022/05/19/why-nato-should-swiftly-admit-sweden-and-finland) after Russia’s invasion of Ukraine.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>AppLovin</strong>, which makes software for advertising in mobile apps, offered to buy <strong>Unity</strong>, another software-maker which mainly makes tools for designing games, for $17.5bn.
 Unity’s stock, which has plunged in recent months, jumped on the news; AppLovin’s stock, meanwhile, fell more than 10%.

-<strong>Seoul </strong>was battered by the worst <strong>storm </strong>to pass through South Korea’s capital in 80 years.
-At some points, nearly four inches of rain were falling each hour, submerging streetside vehicles, roads and subway lines, and knocking out much of the city’s electricity supply.
-At least eight citizens died in the chaos.

 <strong>Serena Williams</strong>, one of the most successful tennis players of all time, said she will <strong>retire</strong>, probably after the US Open finishes in September.
 Ms Williams said she will now concentrate on her family and her venture-capital firm.
 The 40-year-old player has won 23 grand slam championships.